ezenwankwogabriel/facebook-post-apis/README.md

   Copy the generated access_token and the page_id (Found at the bottom part of the the abouts us page);

 # Steps to start the app
-cd into root folder, `cd facebookPosts` install packages using command `npm i` start application using command `npm run start`
+cd into root folder, `cd facebook-api-posts` install packages using command `npm i` start application using command `npm run start`

 # Steps and commands to run the tests.
-cd into root folder, `cd facebookPosts` run test using command `npm test` to run all tests
+cd into root folder, `cd facebook-api-posts` run test using command `npm test` to run all tests